 If the tissue is stressed optimally, the resulting adaptation is positive.
 If the tissue is overstressed by inappropriate volume (too many reps) , speed of lengthening (too fast) , or inappropriate overload (to much weight) the tissue response can shift from positive to negative.
 Although tissue soreness is deemed normal, we must acknowledge that there is an ideal amount of that normal response, and the response should be limited to the muscle tissue and not be present in the connective tissue.
 In other words, sore quads would be OK, but sore knees not be OK.

 In addition, muscle soreness and tissue damage can be the result of blows to the tissue instead of the planned application of stress.
 This tissue damage must also be mitigated, not just by time.
 It is important that tissue maintain its ability to deform properly.
 Loss of this tissue deformation ability results in what is called a stress riser.
 These stress risers set up us up for later injury.

 The big take away point is that thousands of athletes are rolling every day and getting a good result.
 Two blog posts should not be enough to relieve us of our common sense.
 Pressure to tissue when well applied seems to produce positive results.
 Even if we are not confident of the exact physiological response, the results of thousands of athletes speak for themselves.
 Don't be fooled by internet writers looking to take a contrarian stance to get site hits.
 Focus on results.
 Massage works and so does foam rolling.
 Just ask anyone who does it.

-Quick note.
-I have often said that the density of the roller corresponds to the density of the athlete.
-If you lack muscle, try Yamuna balls or white soft rollers (yes, I know they don't last, but it's a compromise).
-Progress to the Perform Better black as your tolerance improves.
+Quick note: I have often said that the density of the foam roller corresponds to the density of the athlete.
+If you lack muscle, try Yamuna balls or white soft rollers (yes, I know they don't last as long, but it's a compromise).
+Progress to the firm black foam roller as your tolerance improves.